 Exploring ‘The Lizard’

-The Lizard Peninsula, or ‘the Lizard’ as locals call it, is so named from the old Cornish An Lysardh which means either “old court” or “headlands.”
+The Lizard Peninsula, is so named from the old Cornish An Lysardh which means either “old court” or “headlands.”
 There is so much to do here.
 We have taken coastal walks along the South Coast Trail, which extends more than 600 miles, visited the beautiful beach, Kynance Cove, and enjoyed a guided nature walk near Lizard Village where we spotted, among other things, Choughs (pronounced “Chuffs”), which look like blackbirds, only with red beaks and feet.
 Our guides on the walk were a local couple, Alex and Mike, who were some of the first to rediscover the Lizard Choughs in the mid-1990s after their disappearance from the area since the 1940s.

 We also visited the small museum where Guglielmo Marconi sent history-making radio messages from the Lizard to the Isle of Wight 186 miles away in the late 19th Century.
 His little radio hut became a private property and, for many years, served as the home of a music teacher who lived and taught lessons there.
 After she passed away in the 1990s, she left it to the U.K. National Trust, who didn’t realize its historical significance.
 A local historian brought the history of the building to their attention and it was transformed into a museum about twenty years ago.